 New Braunfels Child Custody Attorney

-Child Custody Disputes Lawyer in San Marcos, Seguin, and South Central Texas
+Child Custody Disputes Lawyer in Bexar County, Seguin, and South Central Texas

 All good parents put the best interests of their children before their own, and they are willing to make sacrifices in this area.
 But although they share an overall vision, most parents disagree as to what makes up their children's best interest, and what sacrifices they are willing, or able, to make.
 In moments like these, when important questions regarding child custody and child support are determined, it is critical that you have an attorney who fights for your legal and financial rights.

 The energetic attorneys at The Bettersworth Law Firm start working for you from day one.
 Our approach is to seize the initiative as soon as possible, beginning at the temporary hearing.
 We maintain that aggressive approach through discovery and in settlement negotiations.
 Then, at the trial, we are fully prepared to do battle on your behalf.

 Although every case is different, most family law matters have a distinctive rhythm, especially when it comes to child custody matters:

 - Temporary Hearing: At this initial hearing, which usually takes place about two weeks after the petition is filed, the judge renders orders concerning custody and support that often serve as the blueprint for the final orders.

 - Discovery: Our strategy is to learn as much as possible while disclosing as little as possible, and we are more than willing to go to court to defend your interests.